github/docs/content/codespaces/prebuilding-your-codespaces/about-codespaces-prebuilds.md

 product: '{% data reusables.gated-features.codespaces %}'
 ---

-{% data reusables.codespaces.prebuilds-beta-note %}

 ## Overview

-Prebuilding your codespaces allows you to be more productive and access your codespace faster, regardless of the size and complexity of your project.
+Prebuilding your codespaces allows you to be more productive and access your codespace faster, particularly if your repository is large or complex and new codespaces currently take more than 2 minutes to start.
 This is because any source code, editor extensions, project dependencies, commands, and configurations have already been downloaded, installed, and applied before you create a codespace for your project.
 Think of a prebuild as a "ready-to-go" template for a codespace.

 By default, whenever you push changes to your repository, {% data variables.product.prodname_codespaces %} uses {% data variables.product.prodname_actions %} to automatically update your prebuilds.